MananDudhwala/manan-next-portfolio/README.md

 # manan-next-portfolio
-My portfolio website, built using Next and Tailwind
+My portfolio website, built using Next.JS and Tailwind.